TOYAH ON

 21.12.2011

-STEVE: “Good Day Bad Day” - continuing our week talking to stars of this years panto season.
-Today a team mate of mine - the only time I ever appeared on “Never Mind The Buzzcocks” - I was on the same team as this legend and watching her trying to act out “Centerfold” by The J. Geils Band (Toyah laughs in the background) is something which may tell you quite a lot about her – Toyah Willcox!
+STEVE: Good Day Bad Day - continuing our week talking to stars of this year's panto season.
+The only time I ever appeared on “Never Mind The Buzzcocks” I was on the same team as this legend and watching her trying to act out “Centerfold” by The J. Geils Band (Toyah laughs in the background) is something which may tell you quite a lot about her.
+Toyah Willcox!
 Hello!

 TOYAH: (on the phone) Hello!
 How are you?

 STEVE: Yeah, not too bad, thank you very much.
-Now - you’re on stage very soon, aren’t you?
+Now, you’re on stage very soon, aren’t you?

 TOYAH: 5 o’clock.
 I’ve already done one show this afternoon and I’m back on at five and I’m having a fantastic day!

 STEVE: How much does it take out of you?
-I mean it must be quite demanding the fact that you have to do so many shows over this short space of time?
+I mean it must be quite demanding?
+The fact that you have to do so many shows over this short space of time?

 STEVE: Is it?

-STEVE: In this production of the “Snow White and The Seven Dwarfs” you are playing – aren’t you the Wicked Queen?
+STEVE: In this production of the “Snow White and The Seven Dwarfs” you are playing the "Wicked Queen"? (below)

-TOYAH: Yeah, I’m the Wicked Queen.
-I will never be the young heroine again, I’m too old.
+TOYAH: Yeah, I’m the "Wicked Queen".
+I will never be the young heroine again, I’m too old

 STEVE: No!